ckb-next/ckb-next/README.md

 - **Problem:** Keyboard isn't detected when plugged in, even if driver is already running
 - **Solution:** Try moving to a different USB port.
 Be sure to follow [Corsair's USB connection requirements](http://forum.corsair.com/v3/showthread.php?t=132322).
 Note that the keyboard does not work with some USB3 controllers - if you have problems with USB3 ports, try USB2 instead.
 If you have any USB hubs on hand, try those as well.
 You may also have success sliding the poll switch back and forth a few times.

+#### Reporting issues

+If you have a problem that you can't solve (and it isn't mentioned in the Known Issues section below), you can report it on [the GitHub issue tracker](https://github.com/ccMSC/ckb/issues) or [the Corsair User Forum thread](http://forum.corsair.com/v3/showthread.php?t=133929).
+I usually try to respond within 48 hours.
+Before opening a new issue, please check to see if someone else has reported your problem already - if so, feel free to leave a comment there.

 Known issues
 ------------